tpkelly/gaming-the-system/bit_of_background/README.md

 Challenges and Achievements offer goals and tasks for the player to work towards, sometimes set by the game, and sometimes by the player.

+The best kind of achievements or challenges are those which ask players to play the game in a different way from the way they would normally.
+For example, not killing any enemies, playing on the harder difficulties, or searching every corner of the world for collectables and extra background information.

 For example, "Metal Gear Solid" has a ranking system given at the end of the game.
 The better you do at certain aspects of the game each determines part of your rank.
 The top rank obtainable is "Big Boss" rank, which requires players to;

 - Complete the game on the hardest difficulty level
 - Complete it in 3 hours or less
-- Use no continues, or health restoring rations
+- Use no continues, or health-restoring rations
 - Kill 25 or less enemies
 - Never get spotted by an enemy (except where the plot demands it)
 - Save 80 times or less

-The best kind of achievements or challenges are those which ask players to play the game in a different way from the way they would normally.
-For example, not killing any enemies, playing on the harder difficulties, or searching every corner of the world for collectables and extra background information.

 Plot is a mechanic shared by any medium of storytelling, be it books, movies, or anecdotes.
 If the player enjoys the plot, they will want to know what happens next, and how everything will work out in the end.
+Conversely, lack of interest in the plot, the world, or the characters can lead to the player giving up and finding a different game.

 **External Motivation from Games**